 Types of Rainfalls

-In order to extract full advantage from this gift, it is essential to know when the next rainfall is going to happen.
+Knowing when the next rainfall will happen to extract full advantages is essential.
 For this, scientists have been studying the patterns and types of rainfalls.

 There are three main types of rainfall;

-The geographical position of the area and its climate influences which type of rainfall is experienced the area.
+The geographical position of the land and its climate influence determine which type of rainfall can be experienced in the area.
 Some areas of the world experience all three, while some experience rarely any.

 1. Orographic or Relief Rainfall